gvwilson/thirdbit/src/fiction/iffy/index.md

 She forced a smile that she hoped looked as confident as his grin.
 "Reset this sim an' start over?"
-As he started to laugh,
-a thought appeared in her head.

-*«assistance»*

-One moment the sky was blue.
-The next,
-it was slashed by a pair of brilliant laser-straight lines as the hypersonic harpoons fired by the hovercraft tore the air apart.
-The missiles burst over Iffy's head before she had time to flinch.
-Dozens of EMP grenades,
-each the size of a pebble,
-ended their existence in brief bursts of plasma.
-Feedback shrieked as the micromotors in a dozen exoskeletons overloaded and fused solid.
+Edson chuckled.
+He was still chuckling when the Marines edged cautiously around the rocks and hauled them to their feet.

-Edson pulled Iffy to her feet.
+One Marine carried Iffy despite her protests.
-"Come on!"

-One hand clutching his collar, the other swinging wildly for balance, she limp-walked down the gravel slope toward the oncoming hovercraft.
+Another kept a metal-gloved hand on Edson's shoulder, while the third and fourth carried their bicycles down the slope to meet the hovercraft.
-It had turned off its camouflage, and as it gunned its engines to brake itself she realized that it was taller than she was and as long and broad as the *Guinevere*.

-"Citizens!
-Stop!"
-The voice behind them was no longer amplified.
-"You don't know what you are doing!"

-Cold air washed over Iffy as the hovercraft settled onto the ground.
-Two sentry bots dropped from its steeply-angled side and raced past her and Edson to stand guard between them and the fallen Marines.

-A hatch opened on the hovercraft's leading edge just as they reached it.
+A hatch opened on its leading edge just as they reached it.
 Something bulbous poked out.
 Iffy thought it was another bot, but then he removed his helmet.

 "Well,"
 said the governor conversationally.
-"Isn't this a fine mess?"
+"Fancy meeting you here."

 "Halley?"
 Edson demanded incredulously.

-Even from ten meters away Iffy felt the temperature drop.
+The governor shook his head.
-"Paddington South, actually," he corrected in the same clipped accent that the Marines used.
+"Paddington South," he corrected in the same clipped accent that the Marines used.
 "Although I suspect that's rather a matter for debate right now, to tell you the truth.
-All I'm sure I've governor of is this craft and a few odds and ends like it."
+All I'm sure I'm governor of is this craft and a few odds and ends like it."
 He patted the hovercraft's hull as if it was an old dog asleep at his feet.

-"And you must be Citizen Kwan," he continued, shifting his gaze.
+"And you must be Citizen Kwan," he continued, shifting his gaze as the Marine carrying Iffy set her down.
 "You've caused quite a ruckus, young citizen.
 My others' schemes are completely upside down—thank you for that—and the machines are in some sort of tizzy and you seem to be the center of all of it.
 I'm sure it will give us plenty to talk about on our way."

-Edson put a cautioning hand on Iffy's shoulder.
+Edson put a hand on Iffy's shoulder.
+"No offense,
-"Appreciate you helpin' out with th' Marines an' all, but we're fine t' make our own way along by th' coast."
+but we're fine t' make our own way."

 "Mm."
 The governor nodded as if agreeing.